 Bachelor of Arts, History, University of Mississippi, 2004

-Greta has been tutoring students in grades 3 through 12 for 12 years, in English, Math, History, and Science.
-She prepares students for all sections of the MCAS test, as well as all sections of the HSPT, ISEE, SSAT, ACT and the new SAT tests.
+Greta has been tutoring students in grades 3 through 12 for 14 years, in English, Math (including Geometry, Algebra, etc.), History, and Science.
+She prepares students for all sections of the MCAS test, as well as all sections of the HSPT, ISEE, SSAT, ACT and SAT tests.
 She has worked as a Special Education Aide, and is experienced in working with students with mild to moderate special needs, as well as with accelerated/gifted students.
 She is experienced in customizing curriculum for students of all learning styles, and assessing students to ensure academic progress.
 She is also experienced in beginning Japanese.

 Greta says: “I am a 504 tutor at a Central Massachusetts high school and work with students in all subjects, including English, various math courses, history, and science.
 I also hold a Massachusetts license to teach 8-12 in History.
 I really enjoy sharing my knowledge of history and passion for reading and math with students.
 In my personal life, I am a classically trained singer and sing with the Tanglewood Festival Chorus as a soprano; I have also been in several operas and do Christmas caroling at various venues in December.
 One of my other passions is travel; this past summer I took an amazing trip to Switzerland.
 My favorite sports teams are the Boston Red Sox, the University of Kentucky Wildcats, and the Ole Miss Rebels.
 My favorite aspect of working with kids is having the satisfaction that they feel prepared for whatever test/subject in which they are being tutored.
 In the first session, students are often very naive about what they are preparing for, and during the last session, they have built up a new confidence in themselves.
 I first became interested in working as a tutor when I worked as an instructional aide in the public schools.
 Every student has individual needs and when they are mixed into a larger classroom, those needs are not often met.
 Tutoring, when done well, can often bring out the best in a student.
 A teacher/tutor needs to be approachable to their students; they need to try to relate to them in some way.
 History was my favorite subject in school.”